Self-Injury & Recovery Resources (SIRR)

 In 2004, I founded the Cornell Research Program on Self-Injury and Recovery (CRPSIR) at the Bronfenbrenner Center for Translational Research — one of the first programs in the world dedicated specifically to understanding non-suicidal self-injury in adolescents and young adults.
 What began as a small research initiative grew into a globally recognized program, producing over 60 peer-reviewed publications, developing validated assessment tools, and creating educational resources now used by families, clinicians, and educators worldwide.

-Around the same time, it became clear that researchers working in this area needed a professional home — a place to share findings, debate frameworks, and build the kind of collegial trust that accelerates good science.
 In 2006, I convened the first meeting of what would become the International Society for the Study of Self-Injury (ISSS), serving as its founding president and watching it grow into the premier global organization advancing NSSI research, practice, and policy across more than 20 countries.

 The longer I’ve worked in this field, the more convinced I’ve become that effective support for young people requires more than clinical technique.
 It requires adults who are genuinely curious about human experience — who understand that self-injury, like so many forms of suffering, is often a language spoken by people who haven’t yet found another way to say what needs to be said.

-That belief shapes how I work.
 My approach is consistently strength-based, trauma-informed, and deeply attentive to the relational dimensions of healing.
 I’m as interested in what helps people recover and grow as I am in what causes harm.
-And I’ve increasingly come to appreciate the role of meaning, connection, and what I’d call the deeper dimensions of human experience in supporting lasting wellbeing — perspectives that inform my work even when they don’t appear explicitly in a training curriculum.
+I split my time between Devon, England — where I live with my partner near the River Yealm — and the US, where most of my consulting work is based.

-If you’re building something that matters for young people and you want a partner who brings both the science and the human understanding to make it work — I’d love to hear from you.
+Ready to work together?
+If you're building something that matters for young people and want a partner who brings both the science and the human understanding — I'd love to hear from you.

-Get in touch →
+Get in touch

 Contact Information